He is Germany’s answer to Russ Bray and Sid Waddell - rolled into one!

 Gordon Shumway is building himself a reputation as Germany’s ‘Mr Darts’ - he is the country’s top caller on the sport and also a co-commentator on DSF (German Sports Television).

 He is part of Team Unicorn Global, joining four other German’s on the growing Unicorn portfolio.
-Andreas Krokel, Michael Rosenauer and top women’s player Steffi Luck and Irina Armstrong are also new German signings to the biggest brand in world darts.
+Michael Rosenauer and top women’s player Steffi Luck and Irina Armstrong are also new German signings to the biggest brand in world darts.

 He is aiming to become the first non-British caller in the PDC and is hoping to become the Master of Ceremonies at all the big PDC Pro Tour and ‘Majors’ in Germany.

 “I truly believe you need a German on stage to introduce the players.
 The German crowds are great and - just like the darts - they are growing all the time.
 The sport is becoming bigger and bigger here,” he said.